TAPE ONE SIDE ONE

 This little pig he had roast beef

-But this little pig had none
+But this little

 The last little pig well he didn’t really have much